rackerlabs/support-how-to/content/cloud-backup/use-cloud-backup-to-recover-from-a-bad-actor-attack.md

 malfunctioning assets, you have an advantage in detecting these attacks.

-One advantage of Cloud Files in this scenario is that there is not an easy way to do bulk deletes through the web interface, without some high-powered utilities that aren't available through our web interface.
+One advantage of Cloud Files in this scenario is that there is not an easy way to do bulk deletes through the web interface without some high-powered utilities that aren't available through our web interface.
 This means deleting these files can be slow enough that you can interrupt the attacker before he finishes.